Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins

-For concreteness, we consider the particular example of a dimer and a tetramer being the $A$ and $B$ particles respectively and the rest of the system is denoted as the solvent $S$.
-To develop the mean-field theory of the system, we consider a lattice model where the $A$ molecules occupy only the bonds and the $B$ molecules occupy only the sites of the lattice.
-Solvent molecules, $S$, can occupy either the bonds or sites as schematically shown in Fig. \ref{latticemodel_schematic}(a).
-We denote the total number of sites by $N_s$ and the total number of bonds as $N_b$.
-Since the $B$ molecules have four interaction sites each, we consider a square lattice, where $N_b = 2N_s$ and the total number of bonds and sites in the lattice is $3N_s$.
-The system contains a total of $N_0^A$ $A$ molecules and $N_B^0$ $B$ molecules.
-Since all the sites and bonds of the lattice are occupied, conservation dictates that there must be $2N_s-N_A^0$ $S$ molecules on the bonds and $N_s-N_B^0$ on the sites.
-Modeling the experimental phase diagrams requires inclusion of many-body interactions to account for the finite valency, even in mean-field theory \cite{radhakrishnan1999,radhakrishnan2005}.
-To do so, we proceed in two separate stages.
-First, the $A$ and $B$ molecules associate with each other forming complexes, and second, the complexes interact among themselves as well as with the free $B$ molecules (i.e., those not associated with any $A$) leading to phase separation.
-To simplify the problem and obtain physical insights, we make a mean-field approximation where the complexes interact with the average concentration of $B$ molecules that occupy the lattice sites.
+Modeling the experimental phase diagrams requires the inclusion of many-body interactions to account for the finite valency, even in mean-field theory \cite{radhakrishnan1999,radhakrishnan2005}.
+To do so, we proceed in two separate stages: first, the $A$ and $B$ molecules associate with each other forming complexes, and second, the complexes interact among themselves as well as with the free $B$ molecules (i.e., those not associated with any $A$) leading to phase separation.
+To simplify the problem and obtain physical insight, we use a mean-field approximation where the complexes interact with the average concentration of $B$ molecules.
 For the particular case of tetramers and dimers, there can be four different complexes: $C_i$ with $i = 1, 2, 3, 4$, where $C_i$ denotes a configuration with $i$ $A$ molecules associated with one $B$ molecule as schematically shown in Fig. \ref{latticemodel_schematic}(b).

-To illustrate the basic mechanism of the phase separation, we focus on the two shaded regions $R1$ and $R2$ in Fig. \ref{latticemodel_schematic}(a).
-They both contain the same number of particles, one $A$, two $B$ and two $S$.
-However, when the attractive interaction between $A$ and $B$ is strong, the configuration in $R2$ has lower binding-energy compared to that in $R1$.
-Thus the $A$ and $B$ particles phase separate from the solvent, though this process is restricted by entropy, which tends to make the system homogeneous and favors $R1$.
-The competition between the enthalpy term, which favors $R2$, and the entropy term, which favors $R1$, can cause the system to phase separate into dense and dilute phases or remain in a homogeneous, single phase, when the entropy dominates the interactions.
+To illustrate the physical origin of the phase separation, consider the two shaded regions $R1$ and $R2$, in Fig. 1(a): they both contain the same number of particles, one $A$, two $B$, and two $S$.
+When the attractive interaction dominates, the configuration in $R2$ has lower free energy compared to that in $R1$; in contrast, when entropy dominates, the arrangement in $R1$ has lower free energy than that in $R2$.
+In equilibrium, the system configuration is that which minimizes its free energy: When the enthalpy term dominates, it favors $R2$, and the system phase separates; on the other hand, when the entropy term dominates, it favors $R1$, and the system remains in a homogeneous, single phase.